paulspencerwilliams/auctionsniperjava/README.md

     docker run -p 5222:5222 -t 'paulswilliams/vines'

-If deploying on a Mac with Boot2Docker, create an ssh tunnel to enable native to Docker VM communication.
+If deploying on a Mac with Boot2Docker, in a seperate terminal window, create an ssh tunnel to enable native to Docker VM communication

     boot2docker ssh -L 5222:localhost:5222